 International business operates on a simple principle that a country which can produce more efficiently and trade the surplus production with other countries.
 More efficiently.

-This enables the countries to optimally utilize the scarce resources available with them
+This enables the countries to optimally utilize the scarce resources available with them developing countries greatly in achieving rapid economic development by importing machinery, equipment, technology, talent, and so on.

 3. Economic Development.